Who can apply for a Blue Badge

 You may be asked to attend an independent assessment.
 You will be notified of this in writing during the course of your application.

 The disability experienced by the applicant must endure for at least three years.
-We do not issue badges for temporary disabilities or conditions.
+We do not issue badges for temporary disabilities or conditions and the requirement to open a car door wider does not form part of the Blue Badge criteria.
 If you are terminally ill and one of the above applies, please provide your DS1500 and we can fast-track your application.

-Badges which fall under the discretionary period will be issued for three years.
+Badges that fall under the discretionary period will be issued for three years.

 Children under three years old